 Georgia uses several methods that range from yoga poses, massage techniques, craniosacral therapy, and specific yogic breathing techniques to assist the clients’ body to reconnect beyond physical, including the mind, body, and spirit of each person she works with.
 A clients personal belief system is incorporated into their private sessions if they desire.
 She takes into account how pain or other dilemmas in ones body may be related to an emotional element, or from a lifestyle or pattern of how one lives that is not serving their overall health.
 Georgia looks for patterns of physical movement, posture, breathing patterns, and ones perception and interaction with themselves.
 Patterns tell volumes of information to the trained eye!

 - Initial Consultation for adults $30.
-Consultation is 60 minutes.
+Consultations are 60 minutes.
 Caregivers are encouraged to attend.

-- Initial Consultation for kids and youth $15.
-Consultation is about 60 minutes.
+- Initial Consultation for kids and youth $30.
+Consultations are about 60 minutes.
 Parents or guardians must be present for consultation.

-- Yoga Therapy sessions range in duration and cost depending on clients needs and goals.
+- Yoga Therapy sessions range in duration and cost depending on the client’s needs and goals.

 - International Association of Yoga Therapists (IAYT) http://www.iayt.org/